Keasbey and Mattison Company: History

 With the onset of the Great Depression, Mattison found himself overextended, and in 1931 the company was taken over by bankers.
 This was in part due to the fact that Henry Keasbey sold his 50% equity a month before the crash of 1929 for $4 million.
 The proceeds of which have been used to finance higher education and other good works.
-Today the Henry and Anna Griffith Keasbey Foundation still supports scholarships for study at Oxford University, and other British education institutions.
-Originally was meant to support Americans to study in Great Britain.
+Today the Henry and Anna Griffith Keasbey Foundation still supports scholarships for study at Oxford University and other British education institutions.
+Originally it was meant to support Americans to study in Great Britain.
 In 1934, the Keasbey and Mattison Company was sold to English company Turner & Newall, but retained its own name.
 T&N operated the plant until 1962, and had "100 percent control over decision making on policy matters".
 In 1962, the property was purchased by CertainTeed Corporation and Nicolet Industries and divided in two.
 Both companies produced asbestos products and auto parts at the location.

-The Turner & Newall company was acquired by Federal-Mogul in 1998.
+Turner & Newall was acquired by Federal-Mogul in 1998.
 Federal-Mogul eventually filed for Chapter 11 protection as a result of asbestos claims.

 The U.S. Environmental Protection Agency (EPA) conducted an emergency removal action in 2008 which included capping the asbestos waste pile with a geotextile material and 2 feet of clean material and stream bank stabilization of three creeks.
 The EPA added the BoRit Asbestos site to the Superfund National Priorities List in April 2009.

 In 2013, Heckendorn Shiles Architects and Summit Realty Advisers successfully converted the original "Boiler House" portion of the Keasbey & Mattison factory in Ambler.
 This derelict factory and smokestack of the Keasbey & Mattison company was converted into a LEED Platinum Certified multi-tenant office building, the Ambler Boiler House.
 The adaptive reuse project won support from the EPA’s Brownfields Program and the EnergyWorks program.
 The renovations cost $16 million, and have resulted in a building with substantial green features including a grey-water system, geothermal energy, solar panels and a reflective roof system, and high-efficiency glass.